5 Myths of Recovery After Your Break Up

 There’s no roadmap that can take you from where you are to the place you want to be.
-But below are 5 detours or dead ends that, with awareness, hopefully you’ll be able to avoid.
+But below are five detours or dead ends that, with awareness, you’ll hopefully be able to avoid.
 Keeping these myths in mind will help you remain compassionate with yourself as you go through this difficult process.

 (For simplicity I used the pronoun “he,” though please substitute whichever pronoun feels most appropriate to your situation.)

 Myth #1: If the breakup was for the best, you shouldn’t be sad.

 As much as we would like our emotional reactions to be logical, they’re not.
 The part of our brain that governs emotional reactions doesn’t care whether or not the breakup was for the best.
 It just knows there’s been a loss.
 As shaped by your previous experiences of loss, the emotional center of your brain may still react negatively even when the logical part of you knows it’s positive.
 This is especially true when our histories with loss did not include a caregiver who helped us process our feelings about past losses or abandonments.

 Myth #2: If your ex was a jerk, you won’t miss him.